rikbosch/PowerUp/Readme.markdown

 The basic framework should now be fairly stable.
 Different deployment cmdlets are being actively developed all the time.
 Coming up are:
 - Database admin, such as backing up/restoring and migrations
 - Administration of scheduled tasks and windows services
+- "Rolling" no-downtime website deployments, in the style of capistrano
+- Simplified, declarative syntax for common website deployments

-Other aspects that may make an appearance in the future are
+Other aspects that may make an appearance in the future are:
 - SSRS maintenance
 - Sharepoint administration
 - Alertnative setting formats (eg YML)

 Follow @powerupdeploy on Twitter to keep up to date with progress.
 Also, I will be posting a series a blog entries at http://llevera.wordpress.com/2011/09/04/building-powerup-the-exclusive-behind-the-scenes-making-of-mini-series/ which will detail the design and use of PowerUp.